mauricioklein/dazn-vod/README.md

 ### Connection

-The workflow begins with the client connecting to the server: the client emits an `connection` event to the server, which replies with a `connect` event, informing the client that the connection is established.
+The workflow begins with the client connecting to the server: the client emits an `connection` event to the server, which replies with a `connect` event, informing the client that the connection was established.
 At this point, the client is connected to the server but still can't start a stream, since the authentication process isn't done yet.

 ### Authentication

-The authentication starts with the client emiting an `authentication` event to the server, passing the username (informed via the `username` query parameter) as parameter.
+The authentication starts with the client emiting an `authentication` event to the server, passing as parameter an object containing the username.
 At this point, the server checks for the number of active connections for the user on the Redis storage.
 If the user already holds 3 open connections, the server refuses to establish a new one and emits back to the client an `unauthorized` event, informing the client that the authentication failed.
 Otherwise, if the user quota isn't reached yet, the server emits back an `authenticated` event, informing the client that the authentication succeeded.
 At this point, the client is allowed to start streaming a content from the server.

 ### Stream

 The stream begins with the client emitting a `stream` event to the server.
 As parameter, the client must provide a stream where the server content will be stored.
-The server receives such request and opens a read stream for the requested video.
+The server receives the request and opens a read stream for the requested video file.
 This read stream is, thus, piped to the stream sent by the client, which will receive the video's frames in chunks over the time.

 ### Disconnect

 Finally, in order to release its session and free a slot in the quota, the user must disconnect from the server.
 This is done by the client emitting a `disconnect` event to the server, which closes the connection with the client and decrement the number of active connections for the user on Redis storage.
-In the current implementation, the `disconnect` is automatically emitted when the user closes the browser tab.
+In the client implementation provided in this project, the `disconnect` is automatically emitted when the user closes the browser tab.

 ## Project structure:

 - `client/`: contains all JS files related to the client.
 - `server/`: contains all the JS files related to the server.
 The files are separated in two sub-directories:
-  - `server/src/`: contains the source code for the server logic implementation
+  - `server/src/`: contains the source code for the server logic implementation.
-  - `server/test/`: contains the automated tests for the server's resources
+  - `server/test/`: contains the automated tests for the server's resources.
 - `videos/`: contains the videos available for stream (files are placed here for convenience.
 In a real world application, these files should be placed in an external storage, such as `Amazon S3`).
 - `public/`: contains the HTML file served when user access the system in the browser.
-Also, we can find a file called `bundle.js`, which is the bundle generated from `client/index.js` using [Browserify](http://browserify.org/)
+Also, you can find a file called `bundle.js`, which is the bundle generated from `client/index.js` using [Browserify](http://browserify.org/).
 - `index.js`: the entrypoint of the system.
 This file implements the HTTP server, connects it to the Socket.io system and serves all files.

 ## Code quality